 Once a tire has been approved by Porsche it is branded with the N spec approval.
 The N-specification brandings include: N-0 (N-zero), N-1, N-2, N-3 or N-4.
 These markings on a tire's sidewall clearly identify them as approved by Porsche for their vehicles.
 The N-0 marking is assigned to the first approved version of a tire design.
 As that design is refined externally or internally, the later significant evolutions will result in a new generation of the tire to be branded with N-1, N-2, N-3, etc., in succession.
 When a completely new tire design is approved, it receives the N-0 branding and the succession begins again.

 It is important to note that certain tire manufacturers may produce the exact same tire in name, size and speed rating as those that have the N spec approval.
-However, if they are not branded with the N spec approval than it is very likely that they do not adhere to the same rigid production and quality requirements demanded by Porsche.
+However, if they are not branded with the N spec approval than there is no way to guarantee that they will perform to Porsche requirements.

 According to a recent Porsche owner’s manuals, if you do run Porsche N spec approved tires on your car, it is always recommend that your tires be replaced in pairs (one axle at a time.)
 In the event of tire damage such as cuts, punctures, cracks or sidewall bulges that cause a single tire to be replaced for safety reasons, the remaining matching tire on that axle must not exceed 30 percent wear.
 If the remaining tire has more than 30 percent wear from new, it should also be replaced.
 Handling inconsistencies may result if this is not done.